 — David Boyd, UN Special Rapporteur on human rights and the environment

-Responding to the various legislative opportunities being developed — such as the European Commission’s Proposal for a Directive on Corporate Sustainability Due Diligence and the IGWG’s “Legally Binding Instrument to Regulate, in International Human Rights Law, the Activities of Transnational Corporations and Other Business Enterprises” — the brief articulates a set of overarching goals and 10 essential legislative elements to advance and standardize corporate accountability. → Read the press release
+Responding to the various legislative opportunities being developed — such as the European Commission’s Directive on corporate sustainability due diligence and “Legally Binding Instrument to Regulate, in International Human Rights Law, the Activities of Transnational Corporations and Other Business Enterprises” of the IGWG — the brief articulates a set of overarching goals and 10 essential legislative elements to advance and standardize corporate accountability. → Read the press release

 Role of International Geneva